Telly Tuita

-Telly Bronson Tuita (born 1980) is an Australian interdisciplinary artist notable for 2020 Molly Morpeth Canaday award for the work Three Graces - U'ufoasini, Akale'a, Ta'alea creating.
+Telly Bronson Tuita (born 1980, Tonga) is an Australian and New Zealand interdisciplinary artist of Tongan descent notable for 2020 Molly Morpeth Canaday award for the work Three Graces – U'ufoasini, Akale'a, Ta'alea creating.
 Later in 2021 becoming a finalist for the National Contemporary Art Award for work Diasporas Children Wellington.
 Also notable for the creator of the fictional word 'Tongpop' defined as a combination of Tuita's adoration for dazzling, distinct hues and traditional 'Tongan ngatu patterns and religious iconography.'

 Biography

 Telly Tuita was born in 1980 in Tonga.
 At age nine, he migrated to Sydney, Australia, living in Australia for most of his life, now currently located in Wellington New Zealand.
-1999-2003 Tuita studied and completed a Bachelor of Fine Art at Western Sydney University before going to the University of New South Wales to pursue a Bachelor of Art Education in 2004.
+1999–2003 Tuita studied and completed a Bachelor of Fine Art at Western Sydney University before going to the University of New South Wales to pursue a Bachelor of Art Education in 2004.
 Later in 2011, he completed a Master's in Special Education with the University of Sydney.
 Tuita worked at Green Square School primary school and community centre from 2015 to 2017 as a High School art teacher, a Special Education teacher, and an Assistant Principal.

 Telly Tuita delves into his cultural identity through nostalgia, which is shaped by his childhood relocation from Tonga.
 Tuita developed Tongpop, a distinct visual language, as a result of his exploration of his ethnic identity and complex relationship with his ancestral land.